jbcodeforce/kafka-studies/docs/mirrormaker.md

 # Mirror Maker 2.0

+Mirror Maker 2.0 is the new replication feature of Kafka 2.4.

 The `mirror-maker-2` folder includes, scripts, code and configurations to support the different topic replication scenarios we want to validate:

-* Replicate from Event Streams on cloud being source cluster to local cluster running on local machine (started via docker-compose) using Strimzi Kafka docker image.
+* Replicate from Event Streams on cloud being source cluster to local Kafka cluster running on local machine (started via docker-compose) using Strimzi Kafka docker image.
 * Replicate from [Strimzi](https://strimzi.io/) Kafka cluster running on OpenShift to Event Streams on Cloud.
 (See detail [in this section](#from-strimzi-local-as-source-to-event-streams-on-cloud-as-target))

 ## General concepts

-Mirror maker 2.0 is using kafka Connect framework, so we recommend to review our summary [in this note](https://ibm-cloud-architecture.github.io/refarch-eda/kafka/connect/).
+As [Mirror maker 2.0](https://strimzi.io/docs/master/#con-configuring-mirror-maker-deployment-configuration-kafka-mirror-maker) is using kafka Connect framework, so we recommend to review our summary [in this note](https://ibm-cloud-architecture.github.io/refarch-eda/kafka/connect/).

 The figure below illustrates the mirror maker internal components running in Kafka Connect.